Chart Color Schemes

 Jordan Springs is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Jordan Springs' dwellings, as per the latest Census, consisted of 90.3% houses and 9.6% other dwellings (semi-detached, apartments, 'other').
-In comparison, Sydney metro had 77.4% houses and 22.6% other dwellings.
+Jordan Springs' dwellings, as per the latest Census, consisted of 90.3% houses and 9.6% other types (semi-detached, apartments, 'other').
+This contrasts with Sydney metro's 77.4% houses and 22.6% other dwellings.
 Home ownership in Jordan Springs was at 7.6%, with mortgaged dwellings at 57.8% and rented ones at 34.5%.
 The median monthly mortgage repayment was $2,600, higher than Sydney metro's average of $2,167.
-The median weekly rent in Jordan Springs was $530, compared to Sydney metro's $400.
-Nationally, Jordan Springs' mortgage repayments were significantly higher at $2,600 versus the Australian average of $1,863, and rents were substantially higher at $530 compared to the national figure of $375.
+Median weekly rent was $530, compared to Sydney metro's $400.
+Nationally, Jordan Springs' mortgage repayments were significantly higher at $1,863 and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing